 Generating Leads through Social Media

 Twitter, Facebook, and Linkedin are good places for finding and generating leads.
-Facebook ad campaigns and Google AdWords can help get your name out to the world and you should try boosting some of your popular Facebook posts as well, as the possibility that someone follows up is higher.
+Facebook ad campaigns and Google Ads can help get your name out to the world and you should try boosting some of your popular Facebook posts as well, as the possibility that someone follows up is higher.